nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_glossary.md

 toc: false
 ---

-A Glossary of common terms and abbreviations used throughout the documentation can be found on the [Health Developer Network](https://developer.nhs.uk/library/glossary/).
+A Glossary of common terms and abbreviations used throughout the documentation can be found on the <a href="https://developer.nhs.uk/library/glossary/" target="_blank">Health Developer Network</a>.